sumeetdhawan/web-scraping-challenge/README.md

 The two figures are screenshots of the flask app while running

-HTML code is present in the master and under the Resources folder.
+HTML code is present in the master and under the templates folder.